MichaelMammoliti/Preloader.js/README.md

 # preloader.js
-A simple preloader made with javascript.
+A simple image preloader made with javascript.